ftonato/nope-validator/README.md

 A small, simple and fast JS validator.
 Like, wow thats fast. 🚀

-Nope is ~~heavily inspired~~ stolen from [Yup](https://github.com/jquense/yup) but Nope attempts to be much smaller and much faster.
+Nope's API is ~~heavily inspired~~ stolen from [Yup](https://github.com/jquense/yup) but Nope attempts to be much smaller and much faster.
 To achieve this Nope only allows for synchronous data validation which should cover most of the use cases.

 Note that instead of throwing errors Nope simply returns the error object and if there are no errors it returns undefined.